Shark information & FAQs: everything you need to know

 What threats do sharks face?

-More than one third of shark species are currently threatened with extinction.
-Populations of sharks in the open ocean have declined by 71% over the past 50 years.
+More than one-third of shark species are threatened with extinction as of 2025.
+Populations of sharks in the open ocean declined by 71% between 1970 and 2020.

 Much of these declines are due to global demand for shark meat and fins, which is pushing some shark species to the brink of extinction.
 Commercial fishing also impacts sharks through bycatch, when they are accidentally caught in fishing nets.